To sell and market your medical device across the European Union (EU), you must have a CE marking of conformity.

-Managing these documents is challenging enough on its own but imagine trying to manage them with a paper-based QMS.
+Managing these documents is challenging enough, and more so with a paper-based QMS.
 Even with a hybrid system, important documents can be lost, filled in wrongly, and taken too long to access during an audit.

-Also, keeping a significant number of files for up to 15 years can be troublesome space-wise.
+Storage is also an issue when using physical files.
+Keeping a significant number of documents for up to 15 years or even more can be troublesome space-wise.

 - QMS software facilitates the process of compiling technical documentation by keeping all relevant information in one location and making it easy to share and access.